dqna64/hackiethon-wombaroos/README.md

 ## Testing

-This web app is set up in a way that the user cannot click 'Sleep Now' multiple times a day, so in order to test it you will need to change items in your browser's local storage in the "days" array.
+This web app is set up in a way that the user cannot click 'Sleep Now' multiple times a day, so in order to test it you will need to change items in your browser's local storage in the `days` array.

 To get to the local storage in the browser tab, press F12 -> open the "Application" tab -> click "Local Storage" -> click "https://sleepspace.tk".

-You need to change the last "time_of_sign_out" in the "days" array to any date before the current date in order to be able to checkout.
+You need to change the last `time_of_sign_out` in the `days` array to any date before the current date in order to be able to click "Sleep Now".
 E.g. Change `{"time_of_sign_out":"2021-04-04T21:05:09.945Z"}` -> `{"time_of_sign_out":"2021-04-03T21:05:09.945Z"}` where the difference is the date `04` -> `03`.

 Then reload the page with `Ctrl-R`.